 To rank highly in SERPs with your website content, you should choose the path of “least resistance.”
 Even though it seems logical, initially, to strive for a ranking using high-traffic keywords and terms, this will most likely result in a lot of frustration and wasted resources.
 Moreover, the traffic that you will get from a highly competitive keyword, will probably be of poor quality.

 There are far more unique search queries than generic ones.
 If you added up the search engine traffic of the most popular keywords, the number would not even come close to the amount of unique, niche keywords.
 This concept is known as “long-tail theory”.
 Choosing the right keywords is not always easy.

 For example, if you sell shoes, it is likely that you would want your website to rank for the term “shoe store” (a head term).
-However, if you optimize several pages of your website for a particular pair of shoes, you will have far greater success ranking for the niche keyword.
+However, if you optimize several pages of your website for a particular pair of shoes, you will have a far greater success ranking for the niche keyword.

 Everyone is familiar with the expression “content is king.”
 Without rich content, you will find it difficult to achieve good rankings with specific keywords and to direct traffic to your website.

 If your content fails to provide your users with any added value or to engross them, it will not help to acquire leads and/or customers.
 It is impossible to predict how people will search for content and which keywords they will use to do so.
 So, it is advisable to create co